-I’m a lecturer in the Animal and Plant Science Research Group (School of Applied Sciences) at Edinburgh Napier University.
+I’m an Associate Professor in the Animal and Plant Science Research Group (School of Applied Sciences) at Edinburgh Napier University.
 I mostly study the evolution and genetics of sex, sociality and communication.
 I combine empirical work on insects such as Drosophila and social Hymenoptera (bees/ants/wasps) with theoretical models, ‘omics, meta-analysis, and text mining.
-I am also the Reviews Editor for Journal of Evolutionary Biology.
+I am also the Commissioning Editor for Journal of Evolutionary Biology.
 I’m a big fan of open and reproducible science, and so I often write detailed reports like this to help share my methods.

 Edinburgh Napier University